AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 #### ImageMagick {#imagemagick}

-If you customize the DAM Update Asset workflow to generate renditions using ImageMagick, Adobe recommends you modify the `policy.xml` file at `/etc/ImageMagick/`.
+If you customize the [!UICONTROL DAM Update Asset] workflow to generate renditions using ImageMagick, Adobe recommends you modify the `policy.xml` file at `/etc/ImageMagick/`.
 By default, ImageMagick uses the entire available disk space on the OS volume, and the available memory.
 Make the following configuration changes within the `policymap` section of `policy.xml` to limit these resources.

 ```xml
 <policymap>